 - Associate Dean: Midge Carleton, MS Instructors: Assistant Professor Josselyn Moore, MA Adjunct Faculty - ANTH 112 Introduction to Anthropology (3 0) 3 Cr.
 Hrs.
 An introduction to the origin and diversity of humans.
 Topics include evolution of humans and their cultures, contemporary cultural diversity, linguistics, and applied anthropology.
 Focuses on biological and cultural adaptation.
-Prerequisite: None. - ANTH 201 Cultural Anthropology (3 0) 3 Cr.
+Prerequisite: None. - ANTH 117 Introduction to Archaeology (3 0) 3 Cr.
 Hrs.
+A general survey of Archaeology.
+Includes an overview of the history of the field, and the basic theories and methods employed in the study of prehistoric cultures.
+Prehistoric cultures are used as examples. - Prerequisite: None. - ANTH 201 Cultural Anthropology (3 0) 3 Cr.
+Hrs.
 Comparison of ways of life for societies worldwide using anthropological theory and methods.
 Basic institutions of human society, such as kinship, religion, law, politics, and economics are examined to provide a better understanding of the diversity of contemporary societies.
-Focuses on non-Western societies. - Prerequisite: None. - ANTH 211 Myth, Magic and World Religions (3 0) 3 Cr.
+Focuses on non-Western societies.
+Prerequisite: None. - ANTH 211 Myth, Magic and World Religions (3 0) 3 Cr.
 Hrs.
 This course will survey past and present religious beliefs from around the world including tribal religions, Hinduism, Buddhism, Judaism, Christianity and Islam.
 The importance of religious values will be examined from an anthropological perspective providing an understanding of the role of contemporary religious beliefs in the rapidly changing world.